duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_2_camera_calibration.md

 Requires: You can see the camera image on the laptop.
 The procedure is documented in [](#read-camera-data).

-Requires: You have configured Docker communication as documented in [](#docker-setup).

 Requires: You have a camera calibration pattern [](#camera-calibration-pattern-materials).

 Results: Calibration for the robot camera.

 </div>